 Download Group Policy Editor (PolicyPlus)

-This is a third-part application and an alternative to it.
+This is a third-party application and an alternative to it.
 It carries a similar interface.
-The major benefit of using this is that it comes with a search function where users can search for required policies.
+The major benefit of using this is that it has a search function where users can search for required policies.

 For this: